smg478/UrbanRadiation/README.md

 ## How to run the code

 The code is expected to run in Docker container.
 Docker is assumed to be installed in the host computer.
 This code doesn’t  need a GPU for training or inference.
 Dockerfile file is sufficient for a cpu only machine.
-It installes necessary python dependancies on a Ubuntu 16.04 OS.
+It installs necessary python dependancies on a Ubuntu 16.04 OS.

 - start docker
 ```